techiediaries/techiediaries/_posts/2020/django/2020-01-14-django-3-tutorial-and-crud-example-with-mysql-and-bootstrap.md

 ## Conclusion

-In this django 3 tutorial, we have initialized a new django project, created and migrated a MySQL database, and built a simple CRUD interface.
+In this django 3 tutorial, we have initialized a new django project, created and migrated a MySQL database, and built a simple CRUD interface. <a href=" https://jooble.org/jobs-django" rel="nofollow">You may also find Django developer jobs with Jooble</a>.